-For dessert, people usually eat fresh fruit or a pudding made with milk.
+For dessert, people usually eat fresh fruit or pudding made with milk.
 Rich cakes and pastries are most often eaten as snacks with Turkish coffee.
 Turkish Delight (lokum) is a popular sweet.
-Other well-known dishes are cerkes tavugu, fresh pounded chicken and walnuts, and sigara boregi, cheese and spinach-filled deep-fried pastries.
+Other well-known dishes are cerkes tavugu, fresh pounded chicken and walnuts, and sigara boregi, cheese, and spinach-filled deep-fried pastries.
 The famous kahve (Turkish coffee), a thick brew served in very small cups, is served with nearly every meal. a popular drinks are tea and ayran.
 Ayran is a mixture of water and yogurt with a pinch of salt.
 Boza is a traditional drink made from fermented bulgur wheat.
 The staple diet for people in rural areas is bread, eaten with onions, yogurt, olives, cheese, and occasionally pastirma, a dried spicy meat.
-Fresh fruit, vegetables, meat and fish are widely available in Turkey's villages.
+Fresh fruit, vegetables, meat, and fish are widely available in Turkey's villages.

 Factory workers may eat at cafeterias, so may students.
 Workers in the field usually bring lunch to eat during a break from work.